sidiousvic/77.js/JOURNAL.md

 ## Wed 20 Mar 2019

-- Built functions `binaryzer` and `debinaryzer` that translate between strings of characters and space separated binary code.
+- Built functions `binaryzer` and `debinaryzer` that translate between strings of characters and space-separated binary code.

 ### Exercises